XxThunderBlastxX/chamting-api/README.md

 // Message holds the structure of JSON message send via websocket.
 // If Time and MessageId is not sent from frontend then it is explicitly created here at backend type Message struct {
-	Action    string    `json:"action"`              // which action to perform with the message Topic     string    `json:"topic"`               // topic of the message sent MessageId string    `json:"messageId,omitempty"` // unique message id for each message Msg       string    `json:"message,omitempty"`   // message string that is sent Time      time.Time `json:"time,omitempty"`      // time at which message is sent SendBy    string    `json:"sendBy,omitempty"`    // client id of the client }
+    Action    string    `json:"action,omitempty"`  // which action to perform with the message Topic     string    `json:"topic"`             // topic of the message sent MessageId string    `json:"messageId"`         // unique message id for each message Msg       string    `json:"message,omitempty"` // message string that is sent Time      time.Time `json:"time,omitempty"`    // time at which message is sent SendBy    string    `json:"sendBy,omitempty"`  // client id of the client }
 ```